Sunday, March 24, 2024

 Now it is still Problematic, not by ever endorsing any Transphobia (or whatever you call Bigotry against Cis Intersex people) towards Richard, but in its Internalized Misogyny.
 The only Female identifying characters who aren’t ever vilified are Anne Nevill and Elizabeth of York.

 Now I really like this take on Margaret of Anjou, she can be read as a manifestation of Internalized Misogyny even more potent than Cersei Lannister.
 I could take or leave its handling of Elizabeth Woodville.
-But what bugs me is the decision to slander even Catherine of Valois to explain Henry VI’s trauma, I happen to really like Catherine.
+But what bugs me is the decision to slander even Catherine of Valois to explain Henry VI’s trauma, I happen to really like the historical Catherine.

 Code Geass: Lelouch of The Rebellion.